Frequently Asked Questions (FAQ)

 Refer to the ADEA AADSAS Applicant Help Center to see how ADEA AADSAS will calculate your GPA.

-Is there a minimum grade required for your prerequisite course credits?
+What is the minimum grade required for prerequisite courses?

 How old can DAT scores be for admission consideration?